Mc-Zen/quill/src/decorations.typ

 /// them.
 #let gategroup(

   /// Number of wires to include.
-If negative, the end is counted from the back.
+Is ignored if @gategroup.bottom is given.
   /// -> int
   wires,

   /// Number of columns to include.
-If negative, the end is counted from the bottom.
+Is ignored if @gategroup.right is given.
   /// -> int
   steps,